istanbuljs/load-nyc-config/README.md

 defaults.
 These options can be overridden by an nycrc if found.
 Arrays are not merged, so if `package.json` sets `"require": ["@babel/register"]` and `.nycrc` sets `"require": ["esm"]` the effective require setting will only include `"esm"`.

+## `@istanbuljs/load-nyc-config` for enterprise

+Available as part of the Tidelift Subscription.

+The maintainers of `@istanbuljs/load-nyc-config` and thousands of other packages are working with Tidelift to deliver commercial support and maintenance for the open source dependencies you use to build your applications.
+Save time, reduce risk, and improve code health, while paying the maintainers of the exact dependencies you use.
+[Learn more.](https://tidelift.com/subscription/pkg/npm-istanbuljs-load-nyc-config?utm_source=npm-istanbuljs-load-nyc-config&utm_medium=referral&utm_campaign=enterprise)